He’s the highest-ranking Catholic official to be charged with allegations of child sexual abuse and his case has been covered in-depth in the media.

 In 2016, he faced the commission again regarding the Catholic Church’s handling of child abuse allegations in the Ballarat Diocese and Melbourne Archdiocese.
 Pell had heart problems and refused to fly, so many victims of abuse flew to Rome to hear Pell speak.

-Pell must have been sweating under the collar – because Operating Tethering was closing in on him.
+Operating Tethering was closing in on him.
 Chief Commissioner of Victoria Police, Graham Ashton, confirmed Operation Tethering was investigating George Pell.

 However, Pell was confident about the trial.
-He used his influence in the media to mock his victims.

 He appeared at the Melbourne Magistrates’ Court for a filing hearing and entered a plea of not guilty.
 Neither of these actions were required.
 He wanted to be a martyr in the public eye – he knew how to use the media to his advantage.

 The Victorian Magistrate said Damian’s death would affect the structure of Pell’s case.
 Damian’s death meant there was one less witness to testify against Pell.
 Pell’s lawyers then requested the medical histories of the other accusers.

 Naturally, they were denied.